Mallick17/AWS-Analytics/README.md

 - If binary logging is turned off, then turn on binary logging.
 - To enable binary logging (binlog) in Amazon RDS MySQL, you need to modify the DB parameter group associated with your RDS instance.
 Binary logging is required for features like replication, point-in-time recovery, and Change Data Capture (CDC) using tools like Debezium.
+> The essential condition for enabling binlog on RDS MySQL is that automated backups must be enabled with a non-zero retention period.
+AWS manages log_bin internally and binary logging is only turned on if automated backups are active.
+When backups are disabled (retention set to zero), binary logging is also disabled regardless of binlog_format or binlog_row_image settings.

 <details>
     <summary>Click to view the Steps to Enable Binlog in RDS MySQL</summary>